Full 2014 Nissan Sentra Review

 Luggage capacity is generous for the class.
 At 15.1 cubic feet, the Sentra's trunk volume is comparable to that of many midsize sedans.

 The Nissan Sentra's 130-hp engine is pleasantly muted while accelerating moderately and cruising at freeway speeds.
-With Nissan's updates for 2014, we expect the engine to stay quieter under hard acceleration as well.
-The Sentra's CVT is one of the better ones out there, offering little of the strangely elastic "rubber-banding" sensation some of these transmissions suffer.
+The Sentra's CVT is one of the better ones out there, offering little of the strangely elastic "rubber-banding" sensation some of these transmissions suffer from.
+Only under hard acceleration will you notice that it's a CVT when the engine spins to redline and stays there as the car's speed increases.
+Even so, it's no louder than a conventional automatic in this scenario.
 If you're accustomed to driving small cars with conventional automatic transmissions, you probably won't notice much difference here.

 Although last year's Sentra provided a fairly smooth ride and respectable handling, Nissan has made changes to the suspension and steering this year to improve the car's abilities in both areas.
-Once we've had an opportunity to evaluate the 2014 Nissan Sentra, we'll update this review.
+It seems to have worked, as the Sentra does a good job at keeping harsh impacts at bay while running over rough roads, and both steering and handling feel notably sharper this year.